dakujem/toru/readme.md

 $collection = Dash::wrap($array)->map($mapper)->filter($predicate);
 ```

-With `array_reduce` this is even more convoluted.
+With `array_reduce` this is even more convoluted, because there is no way to pass the keys to the native function.
-One way to do it is to transform the array values to include the indexes and to alter the reducer to account for the changed data type.
+One way to deal with it is to transform the array values to include the indexes
+and to alter the reducer to account for the changed data type.
 ```php
 $myActualReducer = fn($carry, $value, $key) => /**/;